• Menu

 5. Bring a Fully Charged Camera or Phone

-There’s no cell service or Wi-Fi in Doubtful Sound — which is part of its charm.
-But that also means no backups if your phone dies.
-Bring a power bank or extra battery if you’re planning to take lots of photos or videos.
+There’s no mobile coverage or Wi-Fi in Doubtful Sound — which is one of its best qualities.
+But that also means no charging options or backups if your phone dies.
+Bring a portable power bank or spare battery if you’re planning to take lots of photos (and trust me, you will).

 Final Thoughts: Which Cruise from Queenstown Is Best for You?